cobwebkanamachi/mame-tiny-with-sdk80/README.md

    gmake: *** [makefile:1246: build/projects/sdl/mametiny/gmake-
 linux/Makefile] Error 1

+*** annoyed regenerate this error. please wait to debug this by me. sorry.

 2. get 2 files from this repo. makefile  -> top of mame dir(mv makefile makefile.org, then copy)